The Impossible (2012 film)

 The Impossible (Lo imposible) is a 2012 English-language Spanish biographical disaster drama film directed by J. A. Bayona and written by Sergio G. Sánchez.
-It is based on the experience of María Belón and her family in the 2004 Indian Ocean tsunami.
-It features an international cast including Naomi Watts, Ewan McGregor, and Tom Holland in his live-action film debut.
+It’s based on the experience of María Belón and her family in the 2004 Indian Ocean tsunami.
+The Impossible features an international cast, including Naomi Watts, Ewan McGregor and Tom Holland in his live-action film debut.

-The film received positive reviews from critics for its direction and its acting, especially for Watts who was nominated for the Academy Award for Best Actress, the Golden Globe Award for Best Actress – Motion Picture Drama, and a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+The film received positive reviews from critics for its direction and acting.
+For her work in the film, Watts was nominated for the Academy Award for Best Actress, the Golden Globe Award for Best Actress – Motion Picture Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.

 Plot

-In December 2004, Doctor Maria Bennett, her husband Henry, and their three sons Lucas (age 12), Simon (5), and Thomas (7) go on a Christmas holiday to Khao Lak, Thailand.
-Arriving on Christmas Eve, they settle in and begin to enjoy the brand new Orchid Beach Resort.
-Two days later, on 26 December, the massive Indian Ocean tsunami inundates the area.

-Maria and Lucas eventually emerge from the swirling water and find each other, with Maria having sustained serious injuries to her leg and chest.
-They help a toddler, Daniel, from the debris and are soon found by locals who dress and transfer them to a hospital in the city of Takua Pa.
+In December 2004, Dr. Maria Bennett, her husband Henry, and their three sons — Lucas, Thomas, and Simon — go on holiday to Khao Lak, Thailand.
+Arriving on Christmas Eve, they settle in and begin to enjoy the new Orchid Beach Resort.
+Two days later, the Indian Ocean tsunami inundates the area.
+Maria and Lucas manage to survive the deluge by clinging to debris, though Maria sustains serious injuries to her leg and chest.
+They help a toddler, Daniel, and are soon found by locals who transfer them to a hospital in the city of Takua Pa.
 Daniel is separated from them during the journey.
-At the hospital, Maria encourages Lucas to help others find their family members while she goes into surgery for her chest injuries.
+At the hospital, Maria encourages Lucas to help others find their family members while she goes into surgery.

 Meanwhile, Henry and the two younger boys have also survived and are together.
 Henry leaves Simon and Thomas with another family who are then taken to the mountains for safety by local relief crews.
 Henry stays behind to search for Maria and Lucas in the rubble.
 While out looking, injured and alone, he is picked up by a passer-by and driven to a nearby bus station with other survivors.

-Communication facilities are scarce, but a German tourist named Karl, who has also been separated from his family, lends Henry his cell phone to contact his relatives.
-Henry promises Maria's father he will look everywhere for his family and that he will find them.
-Karl volunteers to accompany Henry to look for Maria and Lucas as well as his own family, who were at the beach when the tsunami hit.
+Communication facilities are scarce but a German tourist named Karl, who has also been separated from his family, lends Henry his cell phone.
+Henry calls Maria's father and promises him that he will look everywhere for Maria and Lucas.
+Karl volunteers to accompany Henry in his search and to look for his own family, who were at the beach when the tsunami hit.